thetestcoder/ajax-practice-laravel-11-api/README.md

-Here’s a `README.md` file for your Laravel 11 project, including installation steps and API request details based on the test cases you provided.

 # Laravel 11 Book API

 This is a simple Laravel 11 application that provides a RESTful API for managing books.
 The API allows you to create, retrieve, update, and delete book records.